energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 enough in many scenarios - but in this case I think we can do better.

 ### Extracting fields ###
+The next technique we'll look at to improve cohesion is to extract fields into another class.
+When we do this we want to move two or more fields and replace them with a single field.
+Look at your class and try to identify related fields that make sense to live together - such groups of fields are often referred to as [Data Clumps](http://martinfowler.com/bliki/DataClump.html).

+If we examine the fields in `DiscountCalculator` we have `_total`, `_customerStatus` and `customerName`; it's fairly obvious that
+`_customerStatus` and `_customerName` belong together, probably in some sort of `Customer` class.
+Let's do that:

+{% highlight c# %}

+{% endhighlight %}

+{% highlight c# %}

+{% endhighlight %}

 ### Conclusion ###